georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 - Must disable EC2 source/destination check to allow the network packet rewriting
 - Not highly available/resilient, needs an ASG in multi-AZ etc
 - Must manage Security Groups and Roles
+- Supports port forwarding, Security Groups, can be used as bastion server

 ## NAT Gateway